 Formative activities provide information about your progress, your strengths and weaknesses.
 The Summative activities test your ability to apply the skills, knowledge and values.

-Training provider responsibilities
+Training provider responsibilities during the assessment

 The training provider guides learners through the Formative and Summative activities.
-Workplace mentors and coaches assist with the workplace evidence.
+Workplace mentors and coaches assist with workplace evidence.
 Workplace evidence should show how learners began with simple tasks and activities and then developed to the stage of practically applying knowledge and skills, hopefully reflecting initiative and innovation.

 Training providers assess these portfolios on a monthly basis and provide learners and employers with feedback regarding progress.
 This can be embarrassing if learners have been unfocused and poorly organised!